elsanussi-s-mneina/dvorak-keyboard-layout-template-macos-catalina/README.md

 ## History
-First started on November 25, 2020 by Elsanussi Mneina.
+Started on November 25, 2020.
 Intended to become a template for DVORAK keyboards in the public domain.